π¬πͺ Georgia

 Geography

-Located at the crossroads of Europe and Asia, along the banks of the Kura River.
+Located at the crossroads of Europe and Asia, along the Kura River.

 Time Zone